 • Manage Data: Currently, this refers to Removing, or Aiding in the Removal of, a Crime Stat, handling Data Pads, or performing any Hacking-related acts.

-Mission Vouchers: These count as free missions that may be applied to any available mission type, excluding Supply (due to its application for all Divisions) and Squad Kills (FPS or Pilot).
+Mission Vouchers: These count as free missions that may be applied to any available mission type.
 Units often receive mission vouchers for completing special tasks or attending unique events and operations.
 Not awarded during Patrols.

 Typically, these are distributed randomly when achieved.
 However, units may request they be applied to specific mission types before added to the Roster.